-These almost deserted, well maintained, hot mix roads, take you up climbs over deserted cols (mountains), descents with more switchbacks than Alpe d'Huez.
+These almost deserted, hot mix roads take you up climbs over deserted cols (mountains), and down descents with more switchbacks than Alpe d'Huez.
 Many of the roads have low-speed limits of 40-60 km/h, so even when there is traffic it goes at a sensible pace.
-A safe and comfortable riding environment accessed most easily with the help of Grasshopper Guide or Self-guided tours.
+A safe and comfortable riding environment is accessed most easily with the help of Grasshopper Guide or Self-guided tours.

 Then there is the Shimanami Kaido, a world-famous cycling route taking in a collection of span bridges that connect a scattered archipelago between Shikoku Island and the Hiroshima area.
 Stunning views out over the islands and again, great quality roads and bikeways, mostly away from any traffic to speak of.

 5. The diverse landscapes and terrain

 As an avid cyclist, this may be one of my top reasons to cycle Japan again.
 I love a challenge, conquering mountains, rugged coastlines, epic bridges connecting islands, while also enjoy casually pedaling along stunning coastlines, through World Heritage National Parks, cycle-friendly rural roads; farmlands, caldera lakes, volcanoes.
 Japan has it all, a true cyclist’s paradise!

 This is an aspect I’ve become far more aware of since my transition into the travel industry.
 A comfortable bed in anything from modern to historic is a true treat at the end of a rewarding day in the saddle.
 Japanese modern hotels are short on space but high on amenities.
 The real experience is in the traditional Ryokan accommodation, with tatami mat floors, futon beds, shared natural onsen thermal bathes, and Yukata wearing residence.

 Respect in Japanese culture is an aspect I feel you must experience to fully appreciate.
 It is felt at all levels of the community.